Wild flowers (C. Thompson)

 About this event

-Suitable for beginners and those improvers who might be familiar with several plant species but have no prior knowledge of floral structure or experience using scientific keys to identification.
+Suitable for beginners and those improvers who might be familiar with several plant species but have no prior knowledge of floral structure or experience in using scientific keys to identification.

 • Accessible toilet